corda/corda/docs/source/corda-configuration-file.rst

 :security: Contains various nested fields controlling user authentication/authorization, in particular for RPC accesses.
 See
     :doc:`clientrpc` for details.

 :notary: Optional configuration object which if present configures the node to run as a notary.
+If part of a Raft or BFT-SMaRt
+    cluster then specify ``raft`` or ``bftSMaRt`` respectively as described below.
+If a single node notary then omit both.

     :validating: Boolean to determine whether the notary is a validating or non-validating one.

+    :raft: If part of a distributed Raft cluster, specify this configuration object with the following settings:

+        :nodeAddress: The host and port to which to bind the embedded Raft server.
+Note that the Raft cluster uses a separate transport layer for communication that does not integrate with ArtemisMQ messaging services.

+        :clusterAddresses: Must list the addresses of all the members in the cluster.
+At least one of the members must be active and be able to communicate with the cluster leader for the node to join the cluster.
+If empty, a new cluster will be bootstrapped.

-    :serviceLegalName: If the node is part of a distributed cluster, specify the legal name of the cluster.
-At runtime, Corda checks whether this name matches the name of the certificate of the notary cluster.
+    :bftSMaRt: If part of a distributed BFT-SMaRt cluster, specify this configuration object with the following settings:

-    :className: The fully qualified class name of the notary service to run.
-The class is expected to be loaded from a notary CorDapp.
-Defaults to run the ``SimpleNotaryService``, which is built in.

-    :extraConfig: an optional configuration block for providing notary implementation-specific values.
+        :replicaId: The zero-based index of the current replica.
+All replicas must specify a unique replica id.

+        :clusterAddresses: Must list the addresses of all the members in the cluster.
+At least one of the members must be active and be able to communicate with the cluster leader for the node to join the cluster.
+If empty, a new cluster will be bootstrapped.

 :rpcUsers: A list of users who are authorised to access the RPC system.
 Each user in the list is a config object with the
     following fields: